NTT-DATA-Cloud-Transformation/cfn-github-3rd-party-resource/doc_source/create-github-repo.md

 # Create GitHub repository
-You can create personal github repository or organizational repository using this  `Flux7::Service::GitHub` AWS resource.
+Create personal github repository or organizational repository using this  `Flux7::Service::GitHub` AWS resource.

 ## Syntax
 To declare this entity in your AWS CloudFormation template, use the following syntax: